mjordan/islandora_workbench/README.md

 Using term URIs has some constraints:

 * You cannot create a new term by providing a URI like you can by providing a term name.
 * If the same URI is registered with more than one term, Workbench will choose one and write a warning to the log indicating which term it chose and which terms the URI is registered with.
+However, `--check` will detect that a URI is registered with more than one term and warn you.
+At that point you can edit your CSV file to use the correct term ID rather than the URI.

 ### Geolocation fields